AnttiVainikka/ot-harjoitustyo/README.md

 Choose your team and venture a deadly labyrinth filled with monsters.
 Find the boss and defeat it to beat the game.

 ### Guide
 Use the arrowkeys to move while exploring and use the numpad to give commands during battle.
-Currently, all characters are automatically leveled to their max level so there is no need to farm experience before challenging the boss.
+You might want to defeat many enemies to make your characters stronger but do beware, the boss also gains strength by the minute.

 ## Documentation
 - [Vaatimusmäärittely](https://github.com/AnttiVainikka/ot-harjoitustyo/blob/master/game/documentation/vaatimusmaarittely.md)